0raculo/network_oracle/README.md

 ## SSH Keys and Password Files

-- Linux Hosts: Store SSH private keys at the location specified in config.yaml.
+- Linux Hosts: Store SSH private keys at the location specified in config.yaml, or using a known_hosts_credentials.txt file configured as ip_address:username:password per line
-- Windows Hosts: Provide a plaintext file with credentials formatted as ip_address:username:password per line.
+- Windows Hosts: using winRM - TBD.

 ## Usage

 Run the script with Python, optionally specifying a subnet to scan:

-`python initial.py [subnet]`
+`python network_oracle.py [subnet]`

 If no subnet is provided, the script scans the subnets listed in config.yaml.